 Once you know what you want to get out of therapy, do the research by comparing platforms, therapists, and methods.
 The more information you get about their similarities and differences, the more you’ll be able to narrow down your options to the ones that will best meet your needs.

 Understanding how therapy works will help you use the information in therapists’ profiles more effectively.
 It will also help you hit the ground running when you start working with a therapist.
 You don’t have to read a thick stack of books; just reading a few articles on the basic principles and methods of therapy will make a difference.

 Figure out what your different options cost.
 Does your insurance cover any of them?
 If not, how do independent practice rates compare to rates for online therapy platforms you’re considering?
 Therapy takes time, so making a financially sustainable choice is essential.

 5. Be honest with yourself about whether you’re ready.

 The most important ingredient in therapy is you.
-Even the best therapists can’t do much if you’re shut down and resistant to the process, while even mediocre therapists can make progress with you if you’re fully engaged.
+Even the best therapists can’t do much if you’re shut down and resistant to the process, while even mediocre therapists can help you make progress on your goals if you’re fully engaged.